bkleinen/bkleinen.github.io/ws2012/info1/assignments/exercise-05.md

 layout: page
 ---

-This week’s lab work is intended help you practice using loops.
+This week's lab work is intended help you practice using loops.

 #### What to Bring to Lab